Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Experiment

 \subsubsection{Words}

 Participants learned 20 Tagalog--Japanese pairs.
-Tagalog was selected because it uses the alphabet and has a recognizable pronunciation system, similar to English, and the participants' knowledge was limited.
+Tagalog is a major language spoken in the Philippines and forms the basis of Filipino, the country's standardized national language.
+Tagalog was selected because it uses the Latin alphabet and has a recognizable pronunciation system, similar to English, making its spoken forms relatively easy for Japanese participants to process.
+Additionally, participants had limited prior knowledge of the language.
 Previous studies~\cite{Mizuho-etal2024tvcg1, Smith-Handy2016} also used Tagalog words.
 We selected 20 word pairs as follows: First, we extracted two-syllable Tagalog nouns from a Filipino\footnote{Filipino is an official language and a standardized version of Tagalog.}--Japanese dictionary.
 We included only those words whose corresponding Japanese nouns were two to four letters long.
 We then excluded the words that could be easily inferred from Japanese or English.
 Additionally, we balanced the initial letters to ensure that they were not too easily distinguishable.
 The final selection included \textit{ahas} (snake), \textit{apo} (grandchild), \textit{baga} (lung), \textit{bilog} (circle), \textit{dagat} (sea), \textit{dugo} (blood), \textit{hari} (king), \textit{himig} (song), \textit{itim} (black), \textit{init} (heat), \textit{kahon} (box), \textit{kotse} (car), \textit{lamok} (mosquito), \textit{lobo} (wolf), \textit{pisi} (string), \textit{pating} (shark), \textit{sino} (who), \textit{soro} (fox), \textit{timog} (south), and \textit{tulay} (bridge).

 Both Tagalog and Japanese were presented audibly through the partner avatar.
 We chose this presentation method because an informal pilot test suggested that the presentation of Tagalog in audio and Japanese in text increased cognitive load and distracted attention from the avatar.
 We used Ondoku\footnote{\url{https://ondoku3.com/}} text-to-speech software to prepare the audio files.
 We adopted a female voice to ensure consistency with the avatars' appearance: Blessica for Tagalog (Filipino) and Mizuki for Japanese.
 Despite being different, the voices in the two languages were sufficiently similar to ensure that most of the participants did not notice either in pilot tests or in the main experiment.
 Instruction voices, such as announcements marking the beginning of word presentations, were also created using Ondoku.